Japanese Cooking Tools: 33 Essentials for Home Chefs

 Four tools handle the small, careful work of breaking ingredients down by hand.
 Each does it differently from any electric appliance.

 A suribachi is a Japanese mortar with a finely ridged interior pattern called kushime.
 The ridges create thousands of tiny friction points.
 Seeds, miso, herbs, and nuts break open more thoroughly than any electric grinder achieves.
 Sesame seeds ground in a suribachi smell different — toasty, alive, floral — for about ten minutes after grinding.
 Then the volatile compounds dissipate.
 Pre-ground sesame from a jar is a different ingredient entirely.
-A standard 7-inch ceramic suribachi with surikogi costs $30 to $60.
+A seven-inch ceramic suribachi with surikogi is the standard home-kitchen size.

 An oroshigane is a Japanese grater, traditionally hand-punched copper.
 Compared with a microplane, it shreds rather than slices.
 A copper oroshigane breaks ginger fibre apart so the juice releases without bitter pulp.
 The same applies to daikon — the cool, fluffy oroshi served beside grilled fish.
 Real wasabi, ground against ridged copper or sharkskin, releases a fragrance true horseradish cannot reach.
-A Sakai Takumi Ajimasa hand-punched copper oroshigane starts around $80 and rises with craftsmanship.
+The Sakai Takumi Ajimasa hand-punched copper oroshigane is the authoritative pick.

 The misokoshi is a small fine-mesh strainer with a bamboo handle, used to dissolve miso paste smoothly into hot dashi.
 Without it, miso clumps.
 With it, the paste pushes through the mesh into a silky, integrated soup base.
-The same strainer also rinses small grains, sieves yuzu juice, and strains tea.
-A misokoshi miso strainer costs $10 to $20.
+The same strainer rinses small grains, sieves yuzu juice, and strains tea.
+A misokoshi miso strainer handles daily use.

 Kona furui is the wooden-rimmed fine-mesh sieve used to sift flour, matcha, and powdered ingredients to a uniform fineness.
 Japanese baking and confectionery rely on it for texture.
 Western fine-mesh strainers work, but the wooden-rimmed kona furui is gentler on delicate powders and lasts decades with care.
-A fine-mesh sieve costs $15 to $35.
+A fine-mesh sieve is the home-kitchen pick.

 Rice and Sushi